carlos-antunis-physics/PhotoniX.jl/README.md

 <div align="justify" style="width:750px">

-Understanding the nature of light and how to control it, in classical and quantum regime, represents a research area of significant impact nowadays, driven largely by the emergence of quantum technologies as a proeminent source of novel applications.
-This `Julia` toolkit aims to provide a simple but widely applicable framework for academic research on photonics, specially in the context of guided waves design - but also is capable to approach on bulk optics and non-linear effects.
-It's mainly designed for simulations on experimental contexts, via numerical methods, but also comprehends theoretical utils on algebraic manipulation of optical modes - in both contexts, classical and quantum.
+Understanding how to control light, in classical and quantum context, represents a research area of significant impact nowadays - driven largely by the emergence of quantum phenomena as a prominent source of novel technological applications.
+The `PhotoniX` (pronounced *"Photonics"*) package aims to provide a simple but widely applicable toolkit for academic research on photonics, specially in scope of waveguide design - but it's also entirely capable to approach on bulk and nonlinear optics.
+It's mainly designed for simulations, via numerical methods, but it also comprehends theoretical utils, such as algebraic manipulation of optical modes - in both regimes, classical and quantum.

 ##      License